The following three videos have been posted on YouTube.

-In the above video, I sneaked into my father’s studio and briefly recorded him while he carved a piece of material.
-(Our conversations were in Japanese.)
+In the above video, I sneaked into my father’s studio and briefly recorded him while he carved a piece of material (subtitles in English).

 This video is a close-up of my father carving.
 Just like the first one, this video is short, but you can see how he uses the type of carving knives known as hidari-ba.

 These are the tools he used in the above videos.

 This is the carving area of his studio, and most of these carving knives were made by himself.
 The blades are shaped differently, and used according to a purpose or area of carving.